What Can You Do with an Elementary Education Degree?

 - Admissions counselor: A college campus is a special place, and one way to stick around college and at the same time advance your career is as an admissions counselor or recruiter.
 In this role you get to talk to high school students about their goals and dreams, share your college experiences, and help set them up for future success.

 As you can see, there’s a world of career opportunities that await those with an elementary education degree.
 And while the most common career path is teaching and changing lives in the classroom, an elementary education degree can also provide the foundation for one day running an entire school or transitioning to a fulfilling career outside of the school building in various industries.
-To learn more about the Elementary Education Degree Program at North Central College, visit their web page.
+Learn more about North Central College’s elementary education degree program.

 Jeremy Borling is the director of communication at North Central College.
 He has spent his more-than-15-year career in communications working in the fields of higher education and financial services.
 He has a BA degree in journalism from North Central College, and a MS degree in communication from Boston University.